 Note that the 'sX' sort transfer command does not specify which previously-sorted array it is linked to; the transfer always uses the order of the most recent basic (non-transfer) sort.
 You can then apply that same sort order to as many other arrays as needed.

-This includes alphanumeric string arrays saved with the Buf0#a="AlphaNum" format (up to 8 characters each), but not longer strings using the #a2, #a4, or #a8 formats.
+This includes alphanumeric string storage saved with the Buf0#a="AlphaNum" format (up to 8 characters each), but not longer strings using the #a2, #a4, or larger formats.